swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 Property wrappers are essentially sugar wrapping a given property with compiler-synthesized code.
 This proposal retains this principle, employing the following rules and transformation.

-### Property-wrapper parameter attribute rules

-A function parameter marked with property-wrapper custom attributes must conform to the following rules:

-1. Property-wrapper function parameters must support initialization through their `wrappedValue` type.
-Therefore, all property-wrapper types must provide an `init(wrappedValue:)` that allows the caller to only pass the `wrappedValue` argument.
-2. Default arguments must be expressed in terms the `wrappedValue` type of the innermost property wrapper.

-For a closure parameter marked with property-wrapper custom attributes, any contextual type for the parameter must match the outermost backing-wrapper type.

 ### Function body transformation

 The transformation of function with a property-wrapper parameter will be performed as such: